A Guide to Incremental Investing: A Beginner’s Strategy

 The drawback is that dollar-cost averaging isn’t necessarily the most efficient way to enter the market if you have a large sum of money available for investment all at once.

-It also doesn’t really lend itself to providing a selling discipline, or an orderly way to get out of investments.
+It also doesn’t really lend itself to providing selling discipline or an orderly way to exit investments.
 One of the more tactical approaches to investing described below can help overcome these limitations.

 Find an Online Investment Broker